-Our most notable alumni include Alla Pass, a correspondent for the TSN (national television channel) programme at Studio 1+1; Tetiana Naberezhneva, Associate Professor at Taras Shevchenko National University of Kyiv; Lidiya Wukowits (Kozakevych), PhD, English Language Instructor at the Federal Institute for Social Pedagogy (Bundesinstitut für Sozialpädagogik) in Baden (Austria); Oksana Moroz, Teaching Associate at Indiana University of Pennsylvania (USA) and many others.
+Our most notable alumni include Alla Pass, a correspondent for the TSN (national television channel) programme at Studio 1+1; Lidiya Wukowits (Kozakevych), PhD, English Language Instructor at the Federal Institute for Social Pedagogy (Bundesinstitut für Sozialpädagogik) in Baden (Austria); Oksana Moroz, Teaching Associate at Indiana University of Pennsylvania (USA), Oksana Vorobel, Professor at the Borough of Manhattan Community College, City University of New York USA), Nataliia Semchuk, HR-manager Sopra Steria (Poland), and many others.

 A significant milestone in the Department’s history was its participation in the intercultural project “The Theory and Practice of Intercultural Communication” in cooperation with the Faculty of Philology of the Jagiellonian University (Krakow, Republic of Poland).
 This cooperation resulted in the collective monograph “Developing Intercultural Competence through English: Focus on Ukrainian and Polish Cultures” (Jagiellonian University Press, 2011) prepared by the teaching staff and the students of the two English university departments and edited by Anna Niżegorodcew, Marcin Kleban and Yakiv Bystrov.